Real-Dev-Squad/website-api-contracts/trackedProgresses/README.md

 - **Params**
   None

 - **Query**
   None

 - **Body**

-  Attributes:
+  - Attributes:
-  -type (required, string): Specifies the type of the trackedProgresses entry (e.g., "task", "user").
+    - type (required, string): Specifies the type of the trackedProgresses entry (e.g., "task", "user").
-  -taskId (optional, string): Task ID associated with the trackedProgresses entry (applicable for type task).
+    - taskId (optional, string): Task ID associated with the trackedProgresses entry (applicable for type task).
-  -userId (optional, string): Task ID associated with the trackedProgresses entry (applicable for type user).
+    - userId (optional, string): Task ID associated with the trackedProgresses entry (applicable for type user).
-  -currentlyTracked (required, boolean): Whether the trackedProgresses entry is currently tracked -frequency (optional, positive integer): The frequency of the trackedProgresses entry (default is 1 if not specified for task, for user its always 1).
+    - currentlyTracked (required, boolean): Whether the trackedProgresses entry is currently tracked
+    - frequency (optional, positive integer): The frequency of the trackedProgresses entry (default is 1 if not specified for task, for user its always 1).

 - **Headers**
   Content-Type: application/json

 - **Cookie**
   rds-session: `<JWT>`

 - **Success Response:**
   - **Code:** 201
     - **Content:**